Euclid preparation. XLI. Galaxy power spectrum modelling in real space: Introduction

-On a partially different side, numerical simulations \citep[see, \eg][for a review]{Kuhlen2012} have proven to be an optimal way to reproduce the evolution of the matter and galaxy density field deep into the nonlinear regime.
-In quantitative terms, state-of-art \nbody simulations can achieve a better than $2\%$ accuracy on the shape of the nonlinear matter power spectrum down to scales of $k\sim10\kMpc$ \citep{Schneider2016, Springel2021, Angulo2021}, but unfortunately their application as a tool to infer cosmological information from real observations is limited by their extreme computational cost.
+On a partially different side, numerical simulations \citep[see \eg][for a review]{Kuhlen2012} have proven to be an optimal way to reproduce the evolution of the matter and galaxy density field deep into the non-linear regime, and their use in analyses of galaxy redshift surveys has therefore multiplied in recent years thanks to a large number of different suites, such as\, DEMNUni \citep{Demnuni2015}, UNIT \citep{Chuang2019}, Quijote \citep{QuijoteSims2019}, Uchuu \citep{Ishiyama2021}, and AbacusSummit \citep{Maksimova2021, Yuan2022} simulations.
+In quantitative terms, state-of-art \nbody simulations can achieve an accuracy of better than $2\%$ on the shape of the non-linear matter power spectrum down to scales of $k\sim10\kMpc$ \citep{Schneider2016, Springel2021, Angulo2021}, but unfortunately their application as a tool to infer cosmological information from real observations is limited by their extreme computational cost.
 However, in recent years, different methods have been proposed with the goal of increasing their range of applicability.
-This ranges from methods meant to speed up their production \citep[\eg][]{Monaco2002, Tassev2013, Izard2016} to ones aiming at finding an optimal interpolation strategy among a limited pool of high-resolution simulations \citep{Heitmann2014, Liu2018, Nishimichi2019, DeRose2019, Giblin2019, Wibking2019, Winther2019, Knabenhans2019, Knabenhans_2021}.
-Among this second category of methods, we highlight \bacco \citep{Angulo2021}, an emulator for the nonlinear matter power spectrum that has been recently extended to also include biased tracers in real \citep{ZennaroEtal2021} and redshift space \citep{Pellejero-IbanezEtal2022}, assuming a hybrid Lagrangian bias model, with the individual terms of the expansion directly emulated from high-resolution simulations, and a cosmology-rescaling technique meant to reduce the number of simulations required to train the emulator.
+This ranges from methods meant to speed up their production \citep[\eg][]{Monaco2002, Tassev2013, Izard2016} to ones designed to find an optimal interpolation strategy among a limited pool of high-resolution simulations \citep{Heitmann2014, Liu2018, Nishimichi2019, DeRose2019, Giblin2019, Wibking2019, Winther2019, Knabenhans2019, Knabenhans_2021}.
+Among this second category of methods, we highlight \bacco \citep{Angulo2021}, an emulator for the non-linear matter power spectrum that was recently extended to also include biased tracers in real \citep{ZennaroEtal2021} and redshift space \citep{Pellejero-IbanezEtal2022}, assuming a hybrid Lagrangian bias model, with the individual terms of the expansion directly emulated from high-resolution simulations, and a cosmology-rescaling technique meant to reduce the number of simulations required to train the emulator.